uva-math/uva-math-code/graduate/recent_phds.md

 ## Summer and Fall 2016

 - **Hankyung Ko**<br>
-Postdoctoral position at Uppsala University<br>
+Uppsala University, Biträdande universitetslektor (Assistant Professor)<br>
 *Representations of quantum groups at roots of unity and their reductions mod p to algebraic group representations*<br>
 (Advisor: Brian Parshall)